Some undecidables that might mean my analysis is wrong and we haven’t actually already collectively perpetuated a mass extinction event:

 If ‘you’ go back in time to when you were a baby, then ‘you’ would just be that baby again, not an older version of yourself at the same time.
 And if multiverse theory has any ontological purchase: it necessitates a reification of transcendence – entities behind the curtain of phenomena – and then nothing matters anyways.

-The importance of the the plane of immanence diminishes the more transcendent entities you reify behind it.
+The importance of the plane of immanence diminishes the more transcendent entities you reify outside it.
+Insofar as we are materialists, there is nothing behind the curtain of phenomena except what we put there ourselves.

 Mass Voluntary Communization